-Eddie Olczyk (OHL-chek) is in his fourth season as an assistant coach at Bemidji State in 2019-20.
-The former NCAA Division I player at Massachusetts joined the BSU coaching staff in 2016-17 after coaching stops at Division I and Division III programs on the east coast.
+Eddie Olczyk (OHL-chek) is in his fifth season as an assistant coach at Bemidji State.
+A former NCAA Division I player at Massachusetts, he joined the BSU coaching staff in 2016-17 after coaching stops at Division I and Division III programs on the east coast.

 At Bemidji State Olczyk serves as the team's recruiting coordinator and works with BSU's forwards.
-In his first season, Olczyk helped lead the Beavers to their first WCHA Regular-Season title and 22nd in program history.
-At the conclusion of the 2016-17 season, BSU's Phil Marinaccio finished among the league's top 10 scorers and both he (second-Team) and Gerry Fitzgerald (Third-Team) earned a spot on the All-WCHA squad.
-In 2017-18, Forward Kyle Bauman (9g-21a) became the first BSU player since 2011-12 to record at least 30 points, while his 21 assists marked the most by a Beaver since BSU great Brad Hunt posted 21 in 2011-12.
-Owen Sillinger came onto the scene in 2018-19 earning a spot on the WCHA All-Rookie team after leading all BSU freshmen and ranking fifth on the team ith 19 points (10g-9a).
+In his first season, Olczyk helped lead the Beavers to their first WCHA regular-season title and 22nd in program history.
+At the conclusion of the 2016-17 season, BSU's Phil Marinaccio finished among the league's top 10 scorers and both he (Second-Team) and Gerry Fitzgerald (Third-Team) earned a spot on the All-WCHA squad.
+In 2017-18, forward Kyle Bauman (9g-21a) became the first BSU player since 2011-12 to record at least 30 points, while his 21 assists marked the most by a Beaver since BSU great Brad Hunt posted 21 in 2011-12.
+Owen Sillinger came onto the scene in 2018-19 earning a spot on the WCHA All-Rookie Team after leading all BSU freshmen and ranking fifth on the team with 19 points (10g-9a).
 His 10 goals tied for second on the team.
 Despite being cut short due to COVID-19, BSU's 2019-20 season was a rousing success.
 Averaging 3.21 goals per game, BSU ranked second in the WCHA, 13th in the nation and posted its best goals per game average since 2009-10.
 The Beavers finished the season ranked 11th in the nation to cap an eight-week run among the nation's top 20 teams.
 Forward Adam Brady, who led the nation with 12 power-play goals in 2019-20, became BSU's second First Team All-WCHA since joining the league in 2010-11.
 In addition, Sillinger was selected Second-Team All-WCHA and Elias Rosén earned a spot on the league's All-Rookie Team as well as Third Team All-WCHA recognition.

 Prior to 2016-17, Olczyk served as assistant coach at Niagara University in Lewiston, N.Y.
 In one season with the Purple Eagles, he aided in the planning of practices, teaching and development of players, and recruited across North America.
 In addition he served as the team’s academic coordinator and was responsible for all facets of its travel.